Heart health nutrition myths … BUSTED by science!

 A low-fat diet is needed to lower cholesterol … Incorrect

 We actually need fat in our diet for several important functions including a healthy immune system and for good brain function.
 In fact, what is important is the type of fat we include in our diet rather than the proportion of total fat.
 Dietary fats are not all metabolised in the body in the same way.
 Saturated fats, found in red and processed meats, dairy products, coconut milk and palm oil, as well as foods made from these such as cakes, biscuits and pastries, increase the amount of bad cholesterol (LDL) in the blood.
 This in turn increases the risk of cardiovascular diseases including chronic heart disease, stroke and vascular dementia.
 On the other hand, unsaturated fats, found in nuts, seeds, cooking oils made from plants such as olive oil and rapeseed oil, avocado and oily fish have been found to decrease the blood levels of LDL and decrease the risk of cardiovascular disease.
 The UK and international guidelines reflect this by recommending we limit intake of saturated fat to 10% of total energy intake which is approximately 20g for women and 30g for men, while keeping total fat intake to around a third of our total energy intake.
 Therefore, rather than reducing fat intake we should swap foods that are high in saturated fat for the healthier unsaturated fat, for example instead of fatty meats like sausages or bacon opt for lean options such as chicken (with the skin removed) and fish.
-For loads more swap ideas for healthy fats.
+See lots more swap ideas for healthy fats.

 (Hooper et al., 2020; Li et al., 2015; Scientific Advisory Committee on Nutrition, 2019)